Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 - Responsive navbar that will navigate to the various pages throughout the site
 - Shop page, that displays all products with the option to filter product category.
 - Register/login feature using Django AllAuth so that users can create an account.
-- Account page so logged in users can update their details
+- Account page so logged in users can update their details, and see previous orders
 - Custom 404 error page

 ## Structure Plane